Spanish

 Studying & Working Abroad

 One major reason to learn Spanish is to take advantage of the many study abroad opportunities Boston College offers in Spanish-speaking countries.
-The BC Office of International Programs (OIP) has more than 30 locations in Spain and Latin America (e.g. Argentina, Chile, Ecuador, Mexico and Spain) where students can immerse themselves in the language.
-The level of Spanish varies by location and program, but BC offering is diverse enough to accommodate speakers of any level.
+The BC Office of Global Education (OGE) has more than 30 locations in Spain and Latin America (e.g. Argentina, Chile, Ecuador, Mexico and Spain) where students can immerse themselves in the language.
+The level of Spanish required varies by location and program, BC offerings are diverse enough to accommodate speakers of any level.
+Regardless of their level of proficiency, students are recommended to take at least one language course at BC before studying abroad.
+Each study abroad program has different language requirements.
 Around 200 students a year participate in the summer, semester and academic year programs.
 For more details about the different programs consult the Office of Global Education.

-Our Hispanic Studies faculty also periodically offer Summer Programs through the OIP in Ecuador (Quito), Peru (Cusco) and Spain (Madrid and Barcelona).
-The Hispanic Studies Section prepares students from different disciplines for study abroad and also offer them the possibility to hone their Spanish language skills and continue to deepen their cultural knowledge upon their return.
+Our Hispanic Studies faculty also periodically offer Summer Programs through the OGE in Ecuador (Quito), Peru (Cusco) and Spain (Madrid and Barcelona).
+The Hispanic Studies Section prepares students from different disciplines for study abroad and also offers them the possibility to hone their Spanish language skills and continue to deepen their cultural knowledge upon their return.

 Pre-Approved Courses